mstahl/timeclock/README.md

 To start working on a project,

-    clock in [project name]
+    clock in

 This will create a `.timesheet` file in the current directory if it doesn't already exist.
 This file is a YAML file containing all the hours worked on that project.
+(You may wish to add '.timesheet' to your `.gitignore` file.)
 If a project name is specified, the hours you log will be added specifically to that project.
 You can have as many "projects" living in one directory as you want (think of these as tasks you're working on).
 To finish for the day,

-    clock out [project name]
+    clock out

 This will log the time between when you clocked in and now in the YAML file, and save it as a timesheet entry.
-If a project name is given, the hours are logged to that project's hours in the timesheet.
+For detailed usage information, run `clock` with no arguments.

-To see your timesheet,
+To see your timesheet output to the terminal,

-    timesheet [project name] [project name] ...

-Specify as many project names as you want and it will show itemized hourly timesheets with these projects.
+    timesheet

-## Options
+## Command-Line Options

-For `clock`:
+For `clock` and `timesheet`:

   -t [timesheet]  : Use the filename as a timesheet

+## TODO

+This is my to-do list of features I want to write in Timeclock.
+It is not meant to be exhaustive.

+  * Support for multiple timesheet formatters: HTML, PDF, Excel, etc.
+  * API integration with Google Drive, Harvest, etc.
+  * Tons more options for `timesheet` command
+  * User-level configuration via .timeclock file in home directory

 ## Contributing to timeclock